Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

-# In development...
+# Tutorial for nanofox IoT KiT activation.

-Tutorial for nanofox IoT KiT activation.
+This page presents a step by step procedure to connect

-## Welcome to GitHub Pages
+## Step 1:

 You can use the [editor on GitHub](https://github.com/Gridya/teste/edit/master/README.md) to maintain and preview the content for your website in Markdown files.